Robert Odell has traveled and come in contact with various cultures, gaining invaluable life experiences along the way.

-Agua Fria turned out to be a college prep school and one of the better schools in the area.
+Agua Fria was a college prep school and one of the better schools in the area.
 One of the many things that struck me about Agua Fria High School was that there were no inside hallways.
-I had been use to going to schools in which you would enter and stay inside all day, except for recess or fire drills.
+I had been used to going to schools where you would enter and stay inside all day, except for recess or fire drills.
 The classrooms at Auga Fria were approached from individual doors, sort of like motel rooms.
 The lockers were attractively situated outside along widened sidewalks with covering structures overhead.
 Those sidewalks were the closest thing that I could see to inside hallways.
 The campus was also dotted with palm trees, flowers, and other attractive landscaping.

 The Best in the State

-Agua Fria had “All State” athletic teams, an “All State” choir, and “All State” marching and concert bands.
-As the name implies, “All State” meant that you were recognized as the best in the state.
+Agua Fria had “All-State” athletic teams, an “All-State” choir, and “All-State” marching and concert bands.
+As the name implies, “All-State” meant that you were recognized as the best in the state.
 I was elated to be a coronet/trumpet player in one of the best high school bands in the state of Arizona.
-The band was very large and had several coronet/trumpet players.
+The band was huge and had several coronet/trumpet players.
 I ended up playing third trumpet, first chair.
 To me, that showed tremendous progress on my part.
 Some of the musicians in the band were the best I had ever played with.

-I felt that it was essential for me to know my music well enough to be able to lead the rest of the players in my section.
-In order to keep my spot and even move up in the band ranks, I had to learn how to control myself.
+I felt that it was essential for me to know my music well enough to lead the rest of my section.
+To keep my spot and even move up in the band ranks, I had to learn how to control myself.
 That meant overcoming any temptation to do something else when I should have been practicing my coronet.